Universally Typical Sets for Ergodic Sources of Multidimensional Data: RESULTS

-The following theorem states that the entropy of the empirical distribution of a sample almost surely converges to the true entropy of the process.
-This is an important component of the proof of the existence of universally typical libraries of small cardinality, Theorem~\ref{Th1}\emph{a), b)}.
+Using Theorem~\ref{Th2} we will prove the following Theorem~\ref{Entropieabsch}, which states that the entropy of the non-overlapping empirical distribution of a sample converges almost surely to the true entropy of the process as the size of the parsing blocks grows larger while not exceeding a logarithmic bound with respect to the size of the sampled region.
+In particular, this result describes a procedure to estimate entropies from samples.
+In fact, the inspiring one-dimensional result~\cite[Theorem~II.3.5]{Shields96} is called {\em entropy-estimation theorem}.
+We will use the alternative name {\em empirical-entropy theorem}, referring to its resemblance to the SMB or entropy theorem.
+This result will be a central ingredient in proving the existence of small universally typical libraries (Theorem~\ref{Th1}).